BAJAJ FINSERV DIRECT LIMITED

 • No Pending Orders

-Since it will cancel any unexecuted portion of the IOC order, as a trader, you can avoid having orders lingering in the system indefinitely.
+Since any unexecuted portion of an IOC order is cancelled automatically, traders avoid having pending orders in the system.

 • Risk Mitigation